opengeospatial/OGC-Web-API-Guidelines/README.md

 ## Purpose

+The implementation of Web APIs that allow the management of geospatial information should be possible by anyone familiar with the Web APIs designed for main stream IT.
+However, when designing a Web API by multiple domain experts, and not only by one team, and when trying to address multi purpose usage, it becomes challenging to ensure a common design pattern among all teams.

-Great RESTful APIs look like they were designed by a single team.
-This promotes API adoption, reduces friction, and enables clients to use them properly.
-To build APIs that meet this standard, and to answer many common questions encountered along the way of RESTful API development, the OGC Architecture Board (OAB) has created this set of guidelines.
+To ensure that (i) Web API design across all different domains of expertise is coherent and (ii) the maximum from main stream IT design pattern is reused, the OGC Architecture Board (OAB) has created this first set of guidelines.
 We have shared it with you to inspire additional discussion and refinement within and among your teams, and contribute our learnings and suggestions to the tech community at large.

+With some of the desing patterns published here, you can simply agree or disagree but.
+But for others, we require to conclude a particular way of doing things.
+For example, Design Principle #4 - CRUD requires that all different domain experts in the OGC agree to a common semantics what the effect of a particular method is when applied to a URI.

 ## Usage

-Feel free to use these guidelines as a guidance for your own development.
-You should consider this to be a living, evolving document.
 Each principle has a corresponding Issue on the GitHub site.
-Please use these Issues to discuss changes, corrections, and enhancements to the principles..
+Please use these Issues to discuss changes, corrections, and enhancements to the principles.

+Once the discussions imply to conclude on a stable outcome, the OGC Architecture Board would like to consider packaging the design principles as OGC Web API Design Guidelines.

+Each Design Principle has a Common Objective that we like to conclude on.
+Please focus your feedback towards this objective.

 ## Design Principles

 [Follow the discussion on GitHub Issue 2 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/2)

-The Design Principles listed here are taken from a presentation [OGC Web Design Principles](https://portal.opengeospatial.org/files/?artifact_id=78344) (requires OGC portal login) given during the OGC TC meeting in Orleans and Fort Collins.
+The Design Principles listed here are taken from a presentation [OGC Web API Design Principles](https://portal.opengeospatial.org/files/?artifact_id=78344) (requires OGC portal login) given during the OGC TC meetings in Orleans and Fort Collins.
 The presentation summerizes a collection of the Web API design principles used today by major players in main stream IT business.
 The purpose of the presentation is to ensure that the "common part of an API" is designed such that it can be re-used and a adopted easily.
 However, the presentation is not perfect in the sense that it might be incomplete and that there is room left for a good consensus discussion.

 The original author of the presentation has agreed to make the content available in this open Github repo for the purpose of creating a starting point in discussion and deriving a set of guidelines that could eventually be used to test OGC Web API Implementation Standards for conformance.